WebAssembly/design/BinaryEncoding.md

 | mutability | `varuint1` | `0` if immutable, `1` if mutable |
 | init | `init_expr` | the initial value of the global |

+Note that, in the MVP, only immutable global variables can be exported.

 ### Export section

 ID: `export`